Return to Boggy Creek: Plot

 Three children go out on a kayak in frequent ventures out into the bottomlands of southern Arkansas, near Boggy Creek, to go fishing.
-Elder sister Joleen (Dawn Wells), a big fan of Nancy Drew and the Hardy Boys with mystery solving, her little brother and skeptic John Paul (David Sobiesk); and their younger mute friend T-Fish (Marcus Claudel).
+Elder sister Evie-Jo (Dana Plato), a big fan of Nancy Drew and the Hardy Boys with mystery solving, her little brother and skeptic John-Paul (David Sobiesk); and their younger mute friend T-Fish (Marcus Claudel).
 Setting up and checking fishing traps with their grandfather's secret formula to attracting fish they nicknamed "Cat-Fish Kool-Aid", they notice quite a few traps are empty with the bait taken, and suspect someone stole it.
 After getting more, they venture back out to the riverway but are warned that a hurricane is coming soon later in the week and that the bottomland has many dangers.
 Several of the older folks in town whisper of a ape-like monster they call "Big Bay-Ty".
-Rumor has it amongst some that the creature, very much real, was responsible for the death of Joleen and John Paul's father.
+Rumor has it amongst some that the creature, very much real, was responsible for the death of Evie-Jo and John-Paul's father.

 In the lead up to the day of the fishing competition, a motorist and his family passing by Boggy Creek catch a glimpse of a large, hairy figure wandering in the riverways.
 Initially thinking it a bear, they notice it's walking upright and bipedally over long distance and realize it has a human-like shape.
 Back in town, the children had managed to win the fishing competition thanks to a last minute catch.
 The motorist comes in to inquire about the creature and many a frightened statement is made of Big Bay-Ty, who had never been caught but it seems everyone has either glimpsed, run into, or lost livestock to the monster's raids.
 The motorist hires a volunteering fisherman as a guide to find and either kill or capture the beast on film.

 Later that day in the bottomlands whilst the children are rechecking their remaining baited lines and discovering more had been looted without catching a fish, T-Fish as a frightening run in with Big-Bay-Ty.
 He runs back to his friends, who also flee with him when they hear the monster's haunting howls echo through the forest.
-Back at home safely and swearing to not speak of what happened, Joleen makes note that Big-Bay-Ty could have easily captured or harmed them if they wanted to.
+Back at home safely and swearing to not speak of what happened, Evie-Jo makes note that Big-Bay-Ty could have easily captured or harmed them if they wanted to.
 Asking her mother what happened to her father and if the creature really did kill him, her remaining parent laments that no such thing happened and Big-Bay-Ty's involvement was an idea her father-in-law conceived in his grief.
 She instead believes that her late husband, not respecting the many dangers of the swamp, was sadly taken by his own hubris.